DOI10.47051/ZUSF7638

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..
-Phyllodactylus pumilus is proposed to be included in this category because it occurs in protected areas and persists in human-modified habitats.
-However, the species is restricted to an an extremely small (under 5,000 km2) area that is becoming increasingly urbanized and where feral cats and competitive introduced geckos are extremely abundant.
+Phyllodactylus pumilus is proposed to be included in this category because it occurs in protected areas and persists and even thrives in human-modified habitats.
+However, the species is restricted to an extremely small (under 5,000 km2) area that is becoming increasingly urbanized and where feral cats and competitive introduced geckos are extremely abundant.
 Phyllodactylus pumilus has been found living alongside the larger native gecko P. reissii and the introduced gecko Hemidactylus frenatus, two species that could competitively displace the smaller resident populations of P. pumilus.2

 Distribution: Phyllodactylus pumilus is endemic to an area of approximately 3,688 km2 along the coast of Manabí province, west-central Ecuador (Fig. 2).